thingsstack/lowan-tapi/README.md

 This is an independent Java implementation of The Things Network (TTN) REST API.

 In order to communicate with TTN you need a valid username and API access key from TTN.
-To create the new API key, select API keys menu in The Things Stack console and then click on + Add API key.
+To create an API key, select API keys menu in The Things Stack console and then click on + Add API key.

 ## Example: TtnTest